Wildlander-mod/Support/Docs/EnemyUndead.md

 |Knock Down| Minor | N/A|

 *Additional Perks*
-* Cryomancy - Frost spell damage increased by 15% + 1% destruction skill for each perk taken (220% total frost damage)
+* Cryomancy II - Frost spell damage increased by 30%
+* Level 95 destruction bonus (spell damage increased by 95% )

 ### **Wrathman**
 Black skeleton warriors found in the Soul Cairn.
 You can summon them after learning Conjure Wrathman from a spell tome in the Soul Cairn.